ezahedi/bus-routing-problem/README.md

 `P_i` is a function whose value depends on the rider `i` and routh `R` and it is not clear for me since `R` is not used.
 When computing profit I assumed that rider `i` took maximum `R`.

 This algorithm is not working properly when we arrange the start points for the bus stops in which we have the most density and maybe the cost is too much.
+So selecting the bus stops based on density of costumers is not working here!
+As you can see the algorithm main_density.py. in repository, which has a bad result.